patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 Now, open the host application `package.json` file and add a dependency to newly created project.
+👉 Now, open the host application's `package.json` file and add a dependency to the newly created project:

 ```json
 {